50 Things Everyone Should Do Before They’re 50

 Take your kid on a date

 You may see your kids every day but do you really see your kids?
 Connecting on a meaningful level with those we love best has become a lot trickier in our tech-saturated world.
 So put away the phones, set a date, and take your little (or not-so-little) one out for some special one-on-one time.
 They’ll treasure it no matter what their age!
 Just hanging out together counts too.
-This one dad earned major kid-cred by building an igloo for the entire neighborhood.

 Interview an elderly person